 If you started your education outside of the U.S. or Canada, then a credential evaluation will help admissions officers understand your previous academic achievements.
 Getting your credentials evaluated is one of the first steps toward pursuing your educational and professional goals.

 Below are the steps you need to take to successfully obtain and use credential evaluations to continue your education.

 There is no federal agency that governs the recognition of foreign credentials in the U.S. Each institution sets its own rules regarding recognition and acceptance of credentials earned abroad.

-Colleges and universities have their own process for evaluating credentials—some prefer to evaluate credentials themselves but others refer prospective students to professional evaluation organizations.
+Colleges and universities have their own process for evaluating credentials.
+Some prefer to evaluate credentials themselves, while others refer prospective students to professional evaluation organizations.

 Check with the Academic Institution for Their Requirements

 Check with the institution you would like to attend to learn their process and requirements for credential evaluations.
-Generally, you can find information about foreign credential evaluation on a school’s website.
-If the information is not available on the website, contact the admissions office about their requirements.
+Generally, you can find information about credential evaluations on a school’s website.
+If the information is not available on the website, then contact the admissions office about their requirements.

 While researching requirements, keep the following questions in mind:

 - Does the university perform its own evaluations, or do they rely on external evaluation services?

 - If they rely on external evaluation services, which service(s) do they accept?